FMA126/cra-typescript-vscode-template/README.md

 ## ESlint Prettier & vscode settings

-A template to save time
+A template to save time!